hyperledger/fabric-private-chaincode/samples/application/ccapi/README.md

 ![CCAPIFlow](./CCAPIFlow.png)

 ## User Experience

 CCAPI is using docker and docker-compose for spinning up all the required components needed to work.

 Have a look at the [fpc-docker-compose.yaml](./fpc-docker-compose.yaml) to see how we use different env vars.
 Most of these environment variables are required by any client application to work and communicate with FPC.
 If you followed the [cc-tools-demo](../../chaincode/cc-tools-demo/README.md) tutorial, the values should be the same.

-Start by running `docker-compose -f fpc-docker-compose.yaml up`
+Start by running `docker-compose -f fpc-docker-compose.yaml up` then go to the browser and type `localhost:80` to open the swagger api and start executing functions.

+## Future work

+CCAPI have another component for the dashboard frontend application but it's not yet utilized with